Skip to content

 Flow

-4. Backend image tagged: sha-{commit}, main, staging
+4. Images tagged: sha-{commit}, branch ref (staging), staging

-6. Frontend built with NEXT_PUBLIC_API_URL from staging secrets
+5. Frontend built with NEXT_PUBLIC_API_URL from staging secrets

-7. Push to GHCR: Images pushed to GitHub Container Registry
+6. Push to GHCR: Images pushed to GitHub Container Registry

-8. Copy deployment scripts to staging VPS
+7. Copy deployment scripts and compose file to staging VPS (appleboy/scp-action)

-12. Discord notification on success or failure
+11. Discord notification on success or failure

 Manual Intervention